-Specific Defined Incidents Mobile Phone
+15. Specific Defined Incidents

+Mobile Phone

-Mobile phones may be brought to school by home walkers in Y5 and Y6, but they must be handed in to the school office before school begins.
+Mobile phones may be brought to the Academy by home walkers in Y5 and Y6, but they must be handed in to a class teacher before school begins.
 The phone will be stored safely, and pupils will need to collect their phone at the end of the school day.